mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-0.md

 - Create the Machine Set for `nyc1` nodes

-> `publicIp: true` will be used as the Local Zone subnet is public.
+> `publicIp: true` should be set to deploy the node in the public subnet in Local Zone.

+> The public IP mapping is used merely to get access to the internet (required), optionally you can modify the network topology to use a private subnet, associating correctly the Local Zone private subnet to a valid route table that has correct routing entries to the internet.
+Or explore the disconnected installations.
+None of those options will be covered in this article.

 ```bash
 cat <<EOF > manifests/99_openshift-cluster-api_worker-machineset-nyc1.yaml